nomad-coe/nomad-parser-amber/README.md

 # Amber Parser
 ##Version 0.0.1a
-This is the parser for SANDER and PHEMD Molecular Dynamics codes in [Amber](http://ambermd.org).
+This is the parser for SANDER and PMEMD Molecular Dynamics codes in [Amber](http://ambermd.org).
 The official version lives at:

     git@gitlab.mpcdf.mpg.de:nomad-lab/parser-amber.git